 Post the 1990s and into the new millennium, Bell Atlantic purchased GTE, consolidating the network of telecommunications firms from the areas of the world beyond Bell Atlantic.
 Bell Atlantic then changed its name to Verizon, a portmanteau of veritas (Latin for ‘truth’) and horizon.

-Verizon moved into copyright ownership in 2015 with the acquisition of AOL, and two years later with the acquisition of Yahoo!
-Later, AOL and Yahoo were merged under a single division called Oath Inc., which is now branded as Verizon Media.
+Verizon moved into copyright ownership in 2015 with the acquisition of AOL, and two years later with Yahoo!
+Later, AOL and Yahoo were merged under a single division called Oath Inc., now branded as Verizon Media.
 Verizon has been one of the remaining three businesses with origins in the old Baby Bells.
 The other two, including Verizon, are the product of mergers between former Baby Bell participants.
-SBC Communications purchased the Bells’ previous parent company, AT&T Corporation, and adopted the AT&T branding.
+SBC Communications purchased Bells’ previous parent company, AT&T Corporation, and adopted the AT&T branding.

 For Verizon Wireless, the mailing address is where the relevant documents may be provided.
 VSAT has a web-based interface that enables users to upload legal demands and receive responsive records via fax, secure email, or secure portal.
 Verizon encourages interested parties to inquire about this service.

 HOW TO SERVE LEGAL PAPERS ON VERIZON INTERNET SERVICES